aiidateam/AEP/006_extend_restapi/readme.md

 The Proposal is to make three additions to AiiDA REST API.

-1. Add JSON schema validation and implementing authorisation
+1. Add validation of the QueryBuilder JSON using JSON schema
+2. Add authentication/authorisation
-2. Add POST methods to /users, /computers, /nodes and /groups endpoint
+3. Add POST methods to /users, /computers, /nodes and /groups endpoints
-3. Creating a new /processes endpoint
+4. Add a new /processes endpoint

 ## Detailed Explanation

-### Schema Validation and Authorisation
+### Schema Validation
-Currently, only QueryBuilder endpoint has a post method.
-Post endpoint for QueryBuilder was implemented in [PR #4337](https://github.com/aiidateam/aiida-core/pull/4337).
-The current implementation only checks if the posted JSON is a dict at [L269](https://github.com/aiidateam/aiida-core/blob/develop/aiida/restapi/resources.py#L269).
+Currently, only the `/querybuilder` endpoint accepts `POST` requests (implemented in [PR #4337](https://github.com/aiidateam/aiida-core/pull/4337)).
+The current implementation only checks if the posted JSON is a `dict` (see [L269](https://github.com/aiidateam/aiida-core/blob/develop/aiida/restapi/resources.py#L269)).

 Adding a JSON Schema Validation has the following advantages:
 - Standardise the input format required
 - Better error messages when invalid post requests are made

+### Authorisation
 The post method will allow users to edit AiiDA entities.
 Hence, it is essential to verify if the user has the relevant authorisations to make the changes.

 ### Post methods